Take Off (2017 film): Plot

-However within a day, Mosul falls into hands of ISIS and the medical team is taken into captive.
+However within a day, Mosul falls into the hands of ISIS and the medical team is taken into captive.
 News gets flashed and Sameera pleads with hospital management to help in rescuing her husband.
 As Iraqi forces retreat from Mosul, the Iraqi government is no longer in position to help.
 The hospital manager advises Sameera to seek assistance of Indian Embassy in Baghdad.
 Sameera along with manager visits Embassy where she meets Indian Ambassador Manoj Abraham.
 They promise assistance but remind them that it's a war zone and Indian Government has its own limitations in intervening.

 While Sameera is in Baghdad, Tikrit falls into ISIS hands which they discover while coming back to hospital.
 ISIS militants kill the manager, while bringing Sameera back to hospital to join with other nurses who are now captives of ISIS.
 Sameera relays this matter to Indian Embassy and calls out for help, which brings the matter to serious concern of both Indian Government and Kerala Government, as all nurses were from Kerala state.

 In meantime at Mosul, ISIS terrorists kill the doctor for not complying with them to treat wounded terrorists.
 Shaheed to save his life, offers medical assistance to wounded ISIS terrorists.
 Sameera starts informing about the tensed situation at Tikrit through her mobile to Kerala government.
 The Chief Minister of Kerala along with India's Foreign Affairs Minister starts briefing with the Ambassador.
 As there is no direct communication or normal diplomatic relationship with ISIS, Indian government has little chances of a formal route to intervene.
 Indian Government sends its Foreign Secretary to Iraq, who initially thinks that Iraqi Army will help the stranded nurses out of Tikrit.
 However the Ambassador doesn't join on that and assumes full responsibility to rescue.
 Meanwhile, International Red Cross and Red Crescent Movement offers their assistance and a bus is arranged to fetch all stranded nurses out of Tikrit.
 But, as they need to pass through extreme violent war zones of Mosul, Indian Embassy cancels permission, which results only Indian Nurses stranding in Tikrit, while other nationalities taken out.
 However the decision of Indian Embassy is proven right when the bus gets caught in a crossfire near Mosul, killing all nurses.
 With just 19 Indian nurses stranded in Tikrit, ISIS decides to use them as human shields and plan to take them to their key base Mosul.
 India responds by dropping food packets near hospital, but one packet contains a secret satellite phone with location detector which Sameera take over to correspond with Crisis Command center at Indian Embassy.